'THE FAMILY COURT IS NOT FIT FOR THE PURPOSE' Dr David Curl -ForKidsSake

 There is unfortunately a misguided perception that if there are concerns about a child's safety that the child should automatically be removed from the father and placed in the care of the mother.
 Checking the validity of this hypothesis with published Australian data on parents who kill their children is not helpful as they mostly define new partners to be parents and the sample sizes are relatively small.

-The largest and most authoritative dataset available covers the 58 million children in America and is published by the US Department of Health and Services shows that over the 4 year period from 2012 to 2015 that 27.3 % of children who were killed were killed by their biological mother acting alone, whereas 14.7 % of children who were killed were killed by their biological father acting alone.
-So children are nearly twice as likely to be killed by their mothers as fathers.
+The largest and most authoritative dataset available covers the 58 million children in America and is published by the US Department of Health and Human Services shows that over the 5 year period from 2011 to 2015 that 33 % of children who were killed by their parents were killed by their biological mother acting alone, whereas 18 % of children who were killed were killed by their biological father acting alone.
+If you include cases where each parent was assisted by another plus their new partners the total jumps to 52 % for mothers and 20 % for fathers.
+So children are more than twice as likely to be killed by their mothers as fathers.
 This is not to demonise mothers but to show that the reflex action by the authorities to place them with their mother for safety is ill informed and statistically placing them at more risk.

 The children who do not live with both their parents have double the rate of psychiatric disease per the above study by Weitoft & others.